cualquiercosa327/vvctre/RPC.md

 # GET/POST /isnew3ds

 Get or set whether the console is a New 3DS.
 This doesn't fix New 3DS game crashes.
+If setting, the emulation will restart.

 ## Request/Reply